 - Farmlands: There are no farmlands located within or adjacent to the proposed improvements. - Timberlands: There are no timberlands located in the project vicinity. - Community Cohesion: The Project will construct improvements to existing freeway interchanges and local streets.
 The improvements will not divide any community or neighborhood. - Relocations and Real Property Acquisition: The Project would not result in the relocation of any residences or businesses. - Coastal Zones: The project site is not in or near areas covered by the Coastal Zone Management Act. - Wild & Scenic Rivers: There are no waterways designated as Wild & Scenic Rivers in the project area.
-The closest rivers with this designation are over 100 miles from the project area. - Flooding: According to floodplain maps prepared by the Federal Emergency Management Agency (FEMA), the project impact area is not within or adjacent to any 100-year floodplain.
-There are no waterways within or adjacent to the project limits. - Natural Communities: Based on the Natural Environment Study (NES)9 prepared for this Project (HT Harvey & Associates, 2021), there are no sensitive habitats located within, or in proximity to, the area to be disturbed by the Project.
-The Project is not located in or near a wildlife corridor.
-There are no waterways located within or adjacent to the project limits.
+The closest rivers with this designation are over 100 miles from the project area. - Flooding: According to floodplain maps prepared by the Federal Emergency Management Agency (FEMA), the project impact area is not within or adjacent to an identified 100-year floodplain.
+The project area is in Zone D, defined as locations with possible but undetermined flood hazards.
+There are no waterways within or adjacent to the project limits.